b9org/b9/docs/BuildARuntime.md

 (string "Hello World!")
 ```

-The first three functions are the base9 primitives that we mentioned earlier.
-Let's take a look at the direct conversion between the JavaScript and the bytecodes:
+The first three functions are the base9 primitives that we mentioned earlier, which can be ignored.
+Let's take a look at the direct conversion between the JavaScript and the bytecodes of the Hello, World! function:

 <figure class="image">
   <img src="./assets/images/jsToBC.png" width="100%"/>
 </figure>

-Stepping through the bytecodes, we start with a `str_push_constant`, which pushes the string "Hello, World!" onto the stack.
-Next is `function_call`, which does the call to `b9PrintString`.
-The `drop` bytecode drops the top value from the stack, and is being used to remove the unused return value of the `b9PrintString` function. `int_push_constant` is pushing 0 onto the stack as the return value of `b9main`. `function_return` is doing the actual return, and `end_section` is the end-of-bytecodes marker, which is essentially just a safety feature should the interpreter continue running after the return.
+Stepping through the bytecodes:
+- `str_push_constant` pushes the string "Hello, World!" onto the stack
+- `function_call` does the call to `b9PrintString`
+- `drop` drops the top value from the stack (being used to remove the unused return value of the `b9PrintString`)
+- `int_push_constant` pushes 0 onto the stack as the return value of `b9main`
+- `function_return` does the actual return
+- `end_section` is the end-of-bytecodes marker, a safety feature should the interpreter continue running after the return

 ### The Base9 Bytecodes

-Now that we've seen how the JavaScript is converted to bytecodes, let's explore the base9 bytecode design.
+Now that we've seen the conversion between JavaScript and bytecodes, let's explore the base9 bytecode design.

 The base9 instruction set is stack oriented, which allows for straight-forward compilation and simple VM implementation.
-Stack-based instruction sets have a couple of advantages  over the register-based model.
-Firstly, stack-based instructions are smaller.
-They also don't require a register immediate.
+One advantage of a stack-based instruction set over a register-based model is that stack-based instructions are smaller, having no need for a register immediate.
 One disadvantage is that the total number of instructions is larger.
-Since all instructions oeprate on the stack, the stack can be thought of as the VM's memory.
+Since all instructions operate on the stack, the stack can be thought of as the VM's memory.

 All of the base9 bytecodes are fixed-width.
 This puts constraints on what we can encode in the instructions, but it simplifies instruction decoding and jumps.
 Below is the layout of a single base9 instruction: